Technical SEO Audit Checklist

 - Viewport meta tag is present on all pages

-- Content is the same on mobile and desktop (mobile-first indexing — Google indexes the mobile version)
+- Content is the same on mobile and desktop.
+Mobile-first indexing means Google indexes the mobile version

-- No content hidden behind expandable elements that Googlebot cannot access
+- No content hidden behind expandable elements inaccessible to Googlebot

 - No intrusive interstitials that would trigger a mobile usability penalty (full-screen popups on page load)

-- Tap targets are appropriately sized (Google recommends 48x48px minimum, 8px spacing)
+- Tap targets are appropriately sized (Google recommends 48x48px minimum, 8px spacing)1

 10. Structured data